 In these cases SSH tunnelling offers a solution by creating a tunnel once the initial SSH connection is made.
-For simplicity, this SSH tunnelling implementation uses the same port on both the side of the host and that of the daemon.
-SSH key-based authentication must also already be in place.
+For simplicity, this SSH tunnelling implementation uses the same port on both host and daemon.
+SSH key-based authentication must already be in place, but no other configuration is required.

-Tunnelling requires the hostname for the the 'url' argument to daemons be '127.0.0.1'.
-This is as the tunnel is created between 127.0.0.1:port on each machine.
-The host listens to port on its machine and the remotes each dial into port on their own respective machines.
+To use tunnelling, set the hostname of the daemons() url argument to be '127.0.0.1'.
+Using local_url() with tcp = TRUE also does this for you.
+Specifying a specific port to use is optional, with a random ephemeral port assigned otherwise.
+For example, specifying 'tcp://127.0.0.1:5555' uses the local port '5555' to create the tunnel on each machine.
+The host listens to '127.0.0.1:5555' on its machine and the remotes each dial into '127.0.0.1:5555' on their own respective machines.